davide-andreoli/covid_line/README.md

 - Apache Superset: data visualization and dashboarding
     - GUI can be accessed at [http://localhost:8088/](http://localhost:8088/)
     - Superset files are stored into /docker_entrypoiunts/superset/dashboard_export, which is copied into the container, zipped and imported using the Superset CLI
+    - This service is kept out of the pipeline for performance's sake, but it can be started running ```docker compose --profile superset up ``` when the rest of the pipeline is running
 - Apache Zeppelin: data exploration and notebooks
     - GUI can be accessed at [http://localhost:2020/](http://localhost:2020/)
     - This service is kept out of the pipeline as it has no place in the pipeline itself, it's just there for data exploration and notebooks usage, but it can be started running ```docker compose --profile zeppelin up ``` when the rest of the pipeline is running